ZalakBhojani/PrepStatus/README.md

 **(Probably) Convey real and legitimate answers**
 <br><br>

-> Note : I have curated the above work from difference places, blogs, book and kept as a reference (and made some changes), feel free to use or fork and keep as a copy for yourself.
+> Note : I have curated the above work from difference places, blogs, book and kept as a reference (made some changes), feel free to use or fork and keep as a copy for yourself.
 > The file may update based on personal experiences or someone improving it.